Madeira on a budget – Accommodation

 - Hospedaria Por Do Sol

-Residencial Mariazinha is recommended for those, who are interested in staying in the Old Town of Funchal, next door to good restaurants, live Fado music places, art galleries and local Poncha bars, such as our beloved – Venda Velha.
+Residencial Mariazinha is recommended for those, who would love to stay directly in the Old Town of Funchal, next door to a number of good restaurants, live Fado music places, art galleries and local Poncha bars, such as our beloved – Venda Velha.

 Residencial Mariazinha is on the higher end of budget options when compared to other “Residencial” hotels in Funchal, but it has a great rating of 4,4/5 on Google.

-At this very moment, Residencial Zarco, for example, is half the price, but it is rated 3,3 stars.
+At this moment, Residencial Zarco for example, is half the price, but it is only rated 3 stars.
 Zarco is also very conveniently located on the “Praça Colombo” square, called by some locals also the “Yellow Square / Praça Amarela”.

 4. Hostels in Madeira

 If you are fine with sharing a room with strangers to considerably cut your costs, or, if you travel in a big group, hostels would be a great option.
 Most of the Madeira hostels are modern and have high guest ratings.
 Most of the Madeira hotels are located in Funchal.